f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

       v.
 Configure node pool, select scale method as manual and enter 1 as a node count vi.
 Navigate to “Networking” tab and click on "Bring your own virtual network", Select the Virtual network created in Step 6 and set workload subnet as Cluster subnet vii.
 Optionally, disable monitoring section and Click “Review + create” and then create button to bring up the AKS cluster viii.
-Select the created AKS cluster and click connect button and follow the instructions to connect to the AKS cluster ix.
-Deploy `details </shared/booksinfo/mcn-bookinfo/details.yaml>`_ manifest file to the AKS cluster, for that execute ``kubectl apply -f details.yaml`` command
+Select the created AKS cluster and click connect button.
+Follow the instructions to connect to the AKS cluster ix.
+Once connected, deploy `details </shared/booksinfo/mcn-bookinfo/details.yaml>`_ manifest file to the AKS cluster, for that execute ``kubectl apply -f details.yaml`` command

 .. figure:: assets/Capture_n14.JPG